base48/rememberportal/README.md

 #### Some FIO payments are missing from the database.
 What now?

-Run `curl "https://www.fio.cz/ib_api/rest/set-last-date/$FIOTOKENHERE/1970-01-01/"` to rewind last synced transaction pointer.
+Run `curl "https://www.fio.cz/ib_api/rest/set-last-date/$FIOTOKENHERE/1970-01-01/"` to rewind last synced transaction pointer **Be aware that FIO does not let you load data older than 90 days by default (unless enabled under token settings in ib.fio.cz)** .
 Then run `rememberportal-sync-fio` to import ALL payments.
 Existing payments are left untouched, however if you deleted any payments they will be re-added.

 In order to avoid this problem, never use rememberportal's Fio token for anything else.